 - Personalized Ads: The ad provider for the ads shown in the app, uses information present on your device to show you personalized ads.
 If you don’t want to receive personalized apps, then uncheck this option.
 Despite that, you will see ads, but they will not be aligned with your interests.

 The last option of the settings screen is the “delete account” option.
 This option will delete absolutely all the information that we store on our server about you:

 - Your historical data (temperatures, stats of use, etc).

 - If you published messages in our support forum, they will be anonymized and your personal data will be removed from them.

 - Your purchases of credits will be maintained until the expiration date of the purchase, and then deleted.

 This data can not be recovered in any way.
-Be carefully with this option, and make sure that that is what you really want.
+Be careful with this option, and make sure that that is what you really want.